tosspro23-cell/langgraph-helper-agent/langgraph-helper-agent/README.md

 # LangGraph Helper Agent

-A LangGraph-based technical advisor agent designed to help developers understand, design, and reason about LangGraph and LangChain systems.
+A **dual-mode AI technical advisor** built with **LangGraph** to help developers understand, design, and reason about **LangGraph** and **LangChain** systems.

+This project is designed as an **assignment-grade, production-minded reference implementation**, emphasizing **explicit control, safety, and explainability** over speculative or implicit agent behavior.

 ---

 ## 1. Project Overview

-This project implements a **LangGraph Helper Agent** focused on system design and architectural reasoning rather than pure code generation.

-The agent is intentionally positioned as a **technical advisor**, helping developers understand:
+The **LangGraph Helper Agent** is intentionally positioned as a **technical advisor**, not a pure code generator.

+It helps developers:

-- Why certain designs are recommended
+- Understand *why* certain LangGraph patterns exist
-- How different approaches compare
-- What trade-offs exist in production-grade agent systems

-The goal is to provide clear, structured guidance that supports long-term system thinking rather than short-term code output.
+- Compare architectural alternatives and trade-offs
+- Reason about state, control flow, and scalability
+- Avoid hallucination, especially for future-facing questions

+The agent supports **explicit Offline and Online modes**, fully controlled by the user via CLI flags or environment variables.

 ---